 There are various causes that can contribute toward the development of osteoarthritis.

 The most common causes are heredity, obesity, injury, overuse of joints and other diseases.

-Inherited defect in genes can be responsible for making cartilage weak.
+An inherited defect in genes can be responsible for making cartilage weak.
 This defected cartilage does not serve the purpose of joint protection.
-This can result in deterioration of joints.
+This can result in the deterioration of joints.

 People born with defective genes are at a greater risk of developing osteoarthritis.

 For example, people born with defective genes may exhibit abnormality in the structure of spine.
 This may include curvature of spine or scoliosis.
 Such people are at a greater risk of developing OA of spine.